tethysplatform/tethys/docs/tutorials/key_concepts/advanced.rst

     k.
 Enter "diviewer" as the username and enter a password.
 Take note of the password for later. **DO NOT add "diviewer" user to any groups.**
     l.
 Press the **Save** button.

-g.
+f.
 Log in with each user account.
 If the permission has been applied correctly, "diviewer" should not be able to see the Add Dam link and should be redirected if the Add Dam view is linked to directly. "diadmin" should be able to add dams.

 .. tip::